Return to Page A A A A M L XL

 Key stage 3

-In the academic year of 2019-2020 all students will experience a wide range of different projects within the different Technology subjects; these include Design Technology and Engineering, Textile Technology and Food Preparation and Nutrition.
-All students will be taught the basic skills needed to complete projects to high standards, covering areas such as a research, design, modelling, development, planning, making and evaluation.
+In the academic year of 2024-2025 all students will experience a wide range of different projects within the different Technology subjects; these include Design Technology and Engineering.
+All students will be taught the basic skills needed to complete projects to high standards, covering areas such as research, design, modelling, development, planning, making and evaluation.
 Within a 1 hour session students can expect to follow a variety of different tasks which will help them to develop their understanding of a range of skills, techniques and equipment.
 This will help students gain a level of independence so that they are able to plan and progress their own work.

 Technology is a very practical based subject which enables the students to learn in a variety of different ways.
 The projects that students are involved in have been tailored to suit all ability levels and cater for a wide range of interests.